Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 # Modifying the Game
 However, despite being a mod, it doesn't affect anything in the game yet.
 You could write all the code to modify the game yourself, but maginai provides some utilities.
-Methods and modules provided by maginai can be accessed from the `maginai` global variable anywhere in your mod code.
+Methods and modules provided by maginai can be accessed through the `maginai` global variable anywhere in your mod code.

 [For Beginners](#for-beginners)
 [For Experts](#for-experts)